 This book gives you direct access to 17 successful bloggers.
-This had the potential to be gimmicky but I was pleasantly surprised with the quality of this book.
-It was inspirational and I’m glad I gave it a go.
+It had the potential to be gimmicky but I was pleasantly surprised with the quality of this book.
+I found it inspiring and I’m glad I gave it a go.

 The author argues that these successful people all have three things in common:

 - They have a vision & a strategy (sound familiar?)

 - They have systems in place to get things done